johnnypass/johnnypass/README.md

 **Selected Projects**

+- [**Automated Chart Summaries with Lida + OpenAI}**
+  A project that uses Lida (by Microsoft) and OpenAI to generate plain-language summaries of data visualizations.
+It explores how AI can make charts easier to understand and support   accessible data storytelling.
 - [**PBCore**](https://pbcore.org)
   A cataloging standard for the description of audiovisual content, a data sharing tool, and much more.
 - [**Livestream Metadata Checker**](https://tranquil-kangaroo-be0dff.netlify.app)